 Navigating the aftermath of a serious tip-over accident can be challenging, especially if your child sustained serious injuries.

-Case Barnett Law can help you investigate the accident, finding out exactly what caused it and who should be held responsible.
+The experienced Costa Mesa personal injury attorney team at Case Barnett Law can help you investigate the accident, finding out exactly what caused it and who should be held responsible.
 We will also help you pursue damages that can pay for your child’s medical bills, compensate for the time you took away from work to care for your child and ease your family’s emotional pain and suffering.
 Contact us today to schedule your initial consultation.